Getting around Sal Island: taxi, tours or independent travel

 • you have limited time,

-• you don’t want to drive,
+• you do not want to drive,

 • you prefer someone else to set the route,